Pelonda/awaken-open-access/README.md

 United States

 ## Overview
-Awaken Open Access is a secure computer time-management system designed for schools, libraries, and community learning centers.
+GEC Open Access is a secure computer time-management system designed for schools, libraries, and community learning centers.

 The system enables institutions to provide controlled, equitable access to